apache/mxnet/example/gluon/super_resolution/README.md

 # Superresolution

 This example trains a convolutional neural network to enhance the resolution of images (also known as superresolution).
-The network has the following layout:

 The script takes the following commandline arguments:

 ```